majstomphorst/fireApp-pset06/README.md

 - Dan Leonard ([**@macmedan**](https://github.com/macmedan))

 ### Inconsistency in naming scheme.
-There is some inconsistency white the naming scheme the terms `username` and `displayname` are something used interchangeably.
+There is some inconsistency with the naming scheme the terms `username` and `displayname` are something used interchangeably.
 Reasons:<br/>
 Together with the Android developer we decided on a fireDatabase scheme.<br/>